 Avoid These Foods

 There are also some breakfast foods to avoid if you are trying to be healthy while traveling.
 For example, take a pass on the bagels and cream cheese.
-Bagels are really heavy in carbs unless you get lucky and they have bagel thins.
+Bagels are really heavy in carbs.
 It probably goes without saying that donuts, danishes, and muffins are loaded with sugar, carbs, and fat — the deadly trio.

 Don’t Be Tempted to Go Out